Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 Endoscopic variceal ligation procedure may be an option in secondary prophylaxis for patients with large varices who cannot tolerate beta-blockers.

 If encephalopathy occurs, the standard treatment includes lactulose, bowel enemas, and oral antibiotics along with maintenance of adequate nutrition.

-This procedure connects the vein from spleen to the vein from the left kidney in order to reduce pressure in the varices and control bleeding.
+This procedure connects the vein from the spleen to the vein from the left kidney in order to reduce pressure in the varices and control bleeding.

 This is done in cases of end-stage liver disease.

 Patients with severe and persistent upper gastrointestinal hemorrhage have higher morbidity and mortality rate.